sarabenali88/IoT/docs/journal.md

 LCD-screen.
 I am glad that I am making progress with this and next time I want to make sure the buzzer works according to the time.
 ![display_appointment](assets/display_appointment.jpg);

+## 2024-03-27
+Today I learned how to make the active buzzer work according to the requirements.
+I had to try lots of things because I converted everything to my Wemos, so the button and active buzzer were acting weird.
+I had to ask for some help to rewire some things.
+I have written some code to make the buzzer go off one hour before the appointment time.
+I think everything looks good.
+All of my inputs and outputs work and the only thing that's left is to put it into a box (at least for embedded).